wealdtech/chaind/README.md

 # finalizer updates tables with information available for finalized states.
 finalizer:
   enable: true
-# eth1deposits contains information about transacations made to the deposit contract
+# eth1deposits contains information about transactions made to the deposit contract
 # on the Ethereum 1 network.
 eth1deposits:
   enable: false